Towards Universal Soccer Video Understanding

 \subsection{Qualitative Comparisons}

-As depicted in Figure~\ref{fig:qualitative}, we present the qualitative results of MatchVision on the new SoccerReplay-test benchmark, comparing models pretrained without and with the SoccerReplay-1988 dataset.
-For event classification, incorporating our new dataset improves accuracy, and even in the mis-classified cases, the results remain contextually relevant.
-For commentary generation, after hybrid training on SoccerReplay-1988, MatchVision is capable of producing richer, more detailed textual commentary, demonstrating a deeper understanding of soccer dynamics.
-More qualitative results are available in Section~\ref{subsec:qualitative-supp} of the \textbf{Appendix}.
+As depicted in Figure~\ref{fig:qualitative}, we present qualitative results of MatchVision on the SoccerReplay-test benchmark, comparing models pretrained with and without SoccerReplay-1988.
+For event classification, incorporating our data improves accuracy, and even in misclassified cases, the results remain contextually relevant.
+For commentary generation, hybrid training on SoccerReplay-1988 enables MatchVision to produce richer, more detailed textual commentary, reflecting a deeper understanding of soccer dynamics.
+More qualitative results are available in the \textbf{Appendix}.